PDLT-University-of-York/test-split-site/docs/ultra/test.md

 <div markdown class="grid">
 <div markdown>
-A formative quiz that can be taken many times, usually to practice specific content.
+A formative quiz that can be taken many times, usually to practise specific content.

 There is no deadline or timer.
 Marks and feedback are automatically returned immediately after submission, without direct input from module staff.
 </div>